 Why do I have to make Satisfactory Academic Progress to receive financial aid?

-If I am not making academic progress and am denied my aid, may I still receive my loans?
+If I am not making academic progress and am denied my aid, may I still receive my Direct Loans?

-No, Satisfactory Academic Progress is calculated for ALL federal programs administered by the Office of Scholarships and Financial Aid at the University of Houston.
+No, Satisfactory Academic Progress is calculated for ALL federal programs administered by the Office of Scholarships and Financial Aid at the University of Houston, including Direct Loans.

 What will cause my appeal to be rejected or denied?

 If your appeal is not completed, properly signed, and if no corroborating documents are included, your appeal is considered incomplete.
 Students who miss the deadline or fail to turn in additional requested documents in a timely fashion will be denied.
-We encourage students to put in effort towards answering the essay questions, as this is a reflection of your commitment towards improving academic performance.
+We encourage students to put in effort towards their typed statement, as this is a reflection of your commitment towards improving academic performance.

 What do quantitative and qualitative measurements mean?